 Dr. Kevin Nordstrom leads a busy career as performer, teacher, and scholar.
-He has performed solo concerts in Canada, Italy, Austria, and China, and has given numerous solo recitals throughout the United States.
-These performances include solo recitals at Wright State University, Earlham College, Miami University, and The University of Florida as well as lecture recitals at the Cincinnati College-Conservatory of Music and the Xi'an University of Arts and Science in Xi'an, China.
-In Spring 2017, Dr. Nordstrom will be presenting a lecture recital entitled "Transformation and Distortion - Modern Variation Technique in Ligeti's Viola Sonata" for the College Music Society at several of their regional conventions throughout the United States and in Canada.
-He will also be presenting the Koechlin Sonata for Viola and Piano op.
-53 at the CMS Southern Regional Convention in Clarksville, TN, a rarely played but important work for the viola.
+He has performed solo concerts in Canada, Italy, Austria, and China, and given numerous solo recitals throughout the United States.
+These performances include recitals at Wright State University, Earlham College, Miami University, The University of Florida, and Ball State University, as well as lecture recitals at the Cincinnati College-Conservatory of Music and the Xi'an University of Arts and Science in Xi'an, China.
+Recently, his video recordings of Wild Purple by Joan Tower and Rachmaninoff's Cello Sonata arr. viola were awarded bronze medals at the Global Music Awards, and his recording of Bach's Suite for Solo Cello (Viola) was given a silver medal.
+His recording of several movements from Ligeti's Viola Sonata was also awarded a prize at the North International Competition.
+They can be found on his vimeo page here.